n-mounier/bGWAS/README.md

 # bGWAS
 [//]:========================================

-:information_source: package under development
+:information_source: package under development :information_source:
 :warning: if you downloaded the Z-Matrix files before 25/02/2018, they are obsolete, you need to delete the old ones and download the new ones!

 ## Overview
 [//]:-------------------------------

 bGWAS is an R-package to perform a Bayesian GWAS, using summary statistics as input.
-Briefly, it compares the observed Z-score from a conventional GWAS to a prior Z-score, calculated from publicly available GWASs (currently, a set of 58 studies, last update dd-mm-yyyy - hereinafter referred to as "prior GWASs").
-Only prior GWASs having a significant influence on the conventional GWAS (identified using a multivariate Mendelian Randomization (MR) approach) are used to calculate the prior Z-scores.
+Briefly, it compares the observed Z-scores from a conventional GWAS to prior Z-scores.
+These prior Z-scores can be provided by the user of directly calculated from publicly available GWASs (currently, a set of 58 studies, last update dd-mm-yyyy - hereinafter referred to as "prior GWASs").
+In this case, only prior GWASs having a significant influence on the conventional GWAS (identified using a multivariate Mendelian Randomization (MR) approach) are used to calculate the prior Z-scores.
 Causal effect are estimated masking the focal chromosome to ensure independence.
 Observed and prior Z-scores are compared using Bayes Factors, and empirical p-values are calculated using a permutation approach.

 The main functions are:
--   `bGWAS()` -  core function that returns an object of class "bGWAS"
+-   `bGWAS()` -  core function that calculates prior Z-scores from prior GWASs, compares them to observed Z-scores and returns an object of class "bGWAS"
 <!--- returns an object of class `bGWAS-class`.
 See the vignette: vignette('vcf_data')
 THIS USE RISK FACTORS TO CREATE THE PRIOR--->
--   `list_priorGWASs()` directly returns the available prior GWASs that can be used to calculate prior Z-scores
+-   `list_priorGWASs()` directly returns information about the prior GWASs that can be used to calculate prior Z-scores
 -   `select_priorGWASs()` allows a quick selection of prior GWASs (to include/exclude specific studies when calculating prior Z-scores)
 -   `manatthan_plot_bGWAS()` Create a Manhattan Plot from bGWAS results
 -   `coefficients_plot_bGWAS()` Create a Coefficients Plot (causal effect of Prior GWASs) from bGWAS results
--   `bGWAS_fromPrior()` alternative function that compares prior Z-scores provided by the user to observed Z-scores # NOT IMPLEMENTED YET
+-   `bGWAS_fromPrior()` alternative function that compares prior Z-scores provided by the user to observed Z-scores and returns an object of class "bGWAS" # NOT IMPLEMENTED YET

 ## Installation
 [//]:-------------------------------

+If you want to use the `bGWAS()` function to calculate prior Z-scores, you should start by downloading Z-Matrix files.

 * Download Z-Matrix files :
 These files contains the Z-scores for all prior GWASs (before and after imputation) and were created ...
 Z-scores before imputation are used for multivariate MR.
 Z-scores after imputation are used to calculate the prior Z-scores.

-`wget --no-check-certificate https://drive.switch.ch/index.php/s/BpRrDXvFPbnKCM6/download -O ZMatrices.tar.gz`  CHANGE LINK!!!
+`wget --no-check-certificate https://drive.switch.ch/index.php/s/BpRrDXvFPbnKCM6/download -O ZMatrices.tar.gz`

 `tar xzvf ZMatrices.tar.gz`